Scrapbook supplies are generally feminine or cutesy. It is easy to decorate a page in flowers or adorable animals.

 "Go Cougars" by Jodi Benson - Pattern #137 (adjusted)

-Guys like sports.
-But sports pages do not have to have footballs or hockey sticks as accents.
+Guys like sports, but sports pages do not have to have footballs or hockey sticks as accents.

 Here, Jodi used the Waffle Die, along with the Paw and Bone Set and the Here Kitty Set, to accent the layout.
+Plus, she used bold blue and orange colors for a strong sports feel.

-10. Try a Grid
+10. Try a Panorama for Stadiums

 "Richmond Raceway" by Paije Potter - Pattern #425